Keeping Adults Safe, 19 September 2019

 * Organisations that are not members, but are a charity or community group operating in Brighton, Hove, Adur or Worthing.

-Some bursary places are available to groups with an income of less than £35,000 per annum.
+Some bursary places are available to groups with an income of less than £35,000 a year.

 Do you work specifically with children and young people?

-Safety Net provides training in safeguarding practices for children and young people, up to the age of 25 years
+This course is about safeguarding adults.
+Safety Net provides training in safeguarding practices for children and young people, up to the age of 25 years.

 Safety Net build safer communities for children and young people, where all children, young people and families know that they have the right to feel safe, the responsibility to keep others safe and the support to reach their full potential.
 They have a range of courses available.